 Be aware that accessing fast loans or pay-later services on a regular basis may lead to a cycle of bad debt.

 This includes overdrafts, and extended lines of credit that have no specific repayment time.
 When borrowers are not able to pay back short term loans or fast money loans, lenders can renew loan terms with additional fees.
 Being on top of your repayments and doing your research upfront can save you from landing in a sticky situation.
 Shorter terms may be attractive on first appearance but can cost you more over time if you are not well informed.

 5. Low doc or no doc applications.

-All lenders in Australia are required to have an Australian Credit license and for those lending to consumers, need to comply with ‘Responsible lending’ in accordance with the National Consumer Credit Protection Act 2009 as well as ASIC’s Regulatory Guide 209.
+All lenders in Australia are required to have an Australian Credit Licence and for those lending to consumers, need to comply with ‘Responsible Lending’ in accordance with the National Consumer Credit Protection Act 2009 as well as ASIC’s Regulatory Guide 209.
 This means lenders are legally required to conduct a certain level of diligence about consumers applying for credit.
 At Wisr, responsible lending is extremely important to us.

 At a high level, responsible lending obligations requires lenders to: